-- a) The connection between different beliefs within a belief system? - E.g. the connection between Trinity and Incarnation; karma and dharma; covenant and the chosen people of Israel; Tawhid and ibadah; dukkha and samsara; sewa and the Khalsa; interpretations of covenant in Christianity old and new - b) The similarities and differences between beliefs from within, between and beyond belief systems?
+- a)The connection between different beliefs within a belief system? - E.g. the connection between Trinity and Incarnation; karma and dharma; covenant and the chosen people of Israel; Tawhid and ibadah; dukkha and samsara; sewa and the Khalsa - b) The similarities and differences between beliefs from within, between and beyond belief systems?

-E.g. different ways in which people understand life after death; the similar and different ways in which belief systems understand the phrase, 'Love your neighbour as yourself' or the Golden Rule; how the idea of God is understood in different belief systems and by those who do not believe in the idea of God a) The ways in which believers see the world through the lens of their beliefs?

-4. Does your RE curriculum look at: How beliefs shape the way believers see the world and each other?
+E.g. different ways in which people understand life after death; denominational differences within religions and the impact they have on the understanding and expression of beliefs; how the idea of God is understood in different belief systems and by those who do not believe in the idea of God; diversity of belief between Sunni, Shia and Sufi Islam - 4.
+Does your RE curriculum look at: How beliefs shape the way believers see the world and each other?